Navaneethp360/ToDoApp_API/README.md

 # To-Do List API with ASP.NET Core

-A simple multi-user authenticated To-Do List application built with **ASP.NET Core** to learn and demonstrate building RESTful APIs with JWT authentication.
+A fully functional multi-user To-Do List application built to explore and understand **ASP.NET Core**, **Entity Framework**, and **JWT-based authentication**.

+This project helped me **learn backend API development from scratch** — including authentication, database integration, and building a real-world UI to interact with it.

 ---